patrick36212/react-currency-calculator/README.md

 - `Babel`
 - `React`
 - `useState`
+- `useEffect`

 ## Functionality

-1. Write down amount of PLN you want to exchange in `PLN Amount` input area
+1. Choose your currency
 2. Choose currency to exchange
-3. Press `Count` button
+3. Press `Calculate` button
+4. Write down amount, you want to exchange in `Amount` input area
-4. Your result is showing below
+5. Your result is showing below

    Currencies rates:
    - EUR = 4.4278